-Abstract-We propose a novel concept of Ubiquitous Virtual Reality (U-VR) and promising approaches for realization of U-VR.
-Currently, Virtual Reality (VR) is still not pervasive in our daily lives despite the development of many computing devices, and people have few chances to use VR systems since there is no indispensable application area.
-On the other hand, extensive researches on Ubiquitous Computing (ubiComp) have been accomplished to enable applications to adopt to users and environments based on various kinds of contexts obtained from distributed yet invisible computing resources.
-In this regard, we consider how to revive VR in an infrastructure, i.e. ubiComp environments.
-Thus, we present a concept of U-VR that is realized through Collaborative Wearable MAR (Mediated Attentive Reality).
-In addition, we investigate five challenges that are significant factors in establishing U-VR environments.
-Finally, the proposed approach for each raised issue is illustrated.
-The usefulness of the presented concept is proved by demonstrating some applications.
+Abstract.
+In this paper, we propose a novel concept of Ubiquitous Virtual Reality (U-VR) and promising approaches for realization of U-VR.
+Currently, Virtual Reality (VR) is not popular in our daily lives despite the development of many devices, and people have few chances to use VR systems since there is no indispensable application area.
+On the other hand, extensive researches on Ubiquitous Computing (ubiComp) have been carried out to allow applications to adopt to users and environments based on various kinds of contexts obtained from distributed yet invisible computing resources.
+Thus, we consider how to revive VR in ubiComp environments.
+We present a concept of U-VR that is realized through Collaborative Wearable MAR (Mediated Attentive Reality).
+Moreover, we investigate several challenges that are significant factors in establishing U-VR environments.
+Finally, for raised issues the proposed approaches are illustrated.
+We prove the usefulness of the presented concept by illustrating some applications.